Geekles007/metchera-incognito/README.md

 - **Safe & Private** - All identities are 100% fictional and expire after 7 days
 - **Works Everywhere** - Use on your computer, tablet, or phone

-## 🎯 Perfect For

-- **Software Developers** - Test your applications with realistic user data
-- **UI/UX Designers** - Fill your prototypes with believable information
-- **QA Testers** - Validate systems with diverse user profiles
-- **Privacy-Conscious Users** - Protect your real identity when signing up for services
-- **Educators** - Demonstrate identity concepts without using real personal data

-## 🚀 Getting Started

-1. **Visit the website** at [your-deployment-url.com](https://your-deployment-url.com)
-2. **Click "Generate New Identity"** to create your first fictional persona
-3. **Explore the tabs** to see all the details - Identity, Documents, Social Media, Email, and Banking
-4. **Save or share** your generated identity as needed
-5. **Generate as many** as you need!

-## 💡 Important Notes

-- All generated identities are **100% fictional** - they don't belong to real people
-- Identities automatically delete after 7 days for security
-- Use this tool for legitimate purposes only (testing, education, etc.)
-- No real personal data is used in the generation process

-## 🛠️ Self-Hosting Guide

-Want to run Metchera Incognito on your own server?
-Follow these simple steps:

-1. **Clone the repository** from GitHub
-2. **Install the dependencies** using npm or yarn
-3. **Set up a Firebase account** for storing identities (or use local storage)
-4. **Configure your environment** by adding your Firebase details
-5. **Start the application** with a simple command

-Detailed installation instructions can be found in the [Installation Guide](INSTALLATION.md).

 ## 🤝 Contributing

 We welcome contributions to make Metchera Incognito even better!
 Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.